 - Salt and black pepper: To season and taste.

-How to Cook Boneless Leg of Lamb
+How to Roast a Boneless Leg of Lamb

 - Prep: Preheat oven to 425 degrees F while you are preparing the roast.
 Cut garlic into thin slivers.